tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 Duration: hh:mm:ss

 ### Feedback
 I would be very grateful if you could take a moment to fill out a **very short feedback form** (it takes less than a minute).
-Your feedback will prove very useful for my master thesis, where I will use it to evaluate the work I have done.
+Your feedback will prove very useful for my master's thesis, where I will use it to evaluate the work I have done.
 <button>
   [Google Forms](https://forms.gle/xcsTDRJH2sjiuCjP7)
 </button>

 > aside positive
-> This whole course and the game we are making are a part of my master thesis.
+> This entire course, as well as the game we are creating, is part of my master's thesis.

 ### Recap
 Let's look at what we did in this lab.
 - We looked at the **changes I made** between the last codelab
 - In these changes, we learned about **Singletons** and **Autoloads**
-- Then, we looked at what a `NavMesh` and a `NavMeshAgent` are
+- Then, we looked at what a `NavMesh` and a `NavMeshAgent` are.
-- To make the enemy walk on the `NavMesh`, we needed to correctly reimport the enemy **mesh and texture**
+- To make the enemy walk on the `NavMesh`, we needed to reimport the enemy **mesh and texture** correctly.
 - Next, we correctly **set the parameters** of the `NavMesh` based on our enemy/agent and **baked it**.
 - Then, we looked at extra navigation nodes `NavigationObstacle3D` and `NavigationLink3D`.
 - After that we looked at **Finite-State Machines (FSM)** and implemented it in our **Ground Enemy**.
-- Next, we created **all 3 states** of our FSM:
+- Next, we created **all three states** of our FSM:
     - **Patrol** - walking from point to point
     - **Chase** - upon seeing the player (`Area3D`), run towards them
     - **Shoot** - wait and spawn a projectile and start a cooldown using the `Timer` node